 • Numerous details in the Bible that have been corroborated by ancient extrabiblical historical sources

 • And so on

 Many who doubt the existence of God have reassured themselves with the thought, “If God wanted us to believe in Him, He would appear to us.”
-Well, we have to be careful when we talk about wanting God to appear to us.
-If He were to do that in all His glory, while we were in our sinful fallen condition, the Bible says we would not live through the experience (Ex.
-33:20; 1 Tim.
-6:15-16; John 1:18).
+Well, I’m sympathetic toward that kind of thinking.
+But, the Bible assures us that if He were to do that in all His glory, while we were in our sinful fallen condition, we would not live through the experience (1 Timothy 6:15-16; Exodus 33:20; John 1:18).
 But what if the God spoken of in the Old Testament was to veil His glory and appear to mankind in the form of a man, someone mankind could really relate with?
 What kind of a man would God be?

 I think it’s reasonable to assume that if God became a man, He would live a holy life; His words would be the most insightful, encouraging, piercing, impactful words ever spoken.
 And I think it’s reasonable to expect that He would perform a variety of different miracles not only as a demonstration of His love but to authenticate who He was.

 Hmmm…Has anyone ever walked the Earth who claimed to be God, who lived an absolutely holy life, performed numerous miracles, and whose words were unarguably the most insightful, influential words ever spoken?